 At the end of the 1970s economies in the Western world were stagnating.
 It was argued that poor business conditions and international competition were to blame.
 This marked the rise of neoliberalism.
 From the 1980s onwards regulations were reduced and the free movement of labour and capital were promoted.
 It became easier to move jobs to areas with lower labour costs.
 Entrepreneurs were seen as heroes and making profits became a goal in itself.
-It was the era of stock market capitalism and financial engineering with little consideration for people, communities and the environment.
+It was the era of stock market capitalism and financial engineering.
+There was little consideration for people, communities and the environment.

 The fall of communism gave further impetus to globalisation.
 In 1989 the Berlin Wall fell.
 A few years later the Soviet Union was dissolved and the European Union became enlarged.
 From then on it seemed that there was no alternative to capitalism.2 Countries like China, India and Russia realised that they had to compete on the global marketplace and began to transform their economies.
 Every country did this in its own way.
 For instance, India specialised in services and information technology.
 China became the global industrial powerhouse where everything is made.

 Computers and data storage made it possible to store documents and other data like pictures and recordings digitally.
 In the 1980s the personal computer entered the homes of many people.
 Computers were also used in businesses but the impact of information technology remained limited.
 Exchanging data between computers was still difficult because computers often weren’t interconnected and software suppliers used different data formats.2